Murder of Davis Timmerman: Murder of Davis Timmerman

 Between March and July 1941, Sue, George, and Joe Frank Logue visited Fred Dorn, a sharecropper who worked on the Logues' farm, to propose the idea of murdering Timmerman.
 Weeks later, an African American man who was one of Timmerman's hired hands was shot to death with a rifle; although the murder was never prosecuted or solved, locals suspected the Logues, specifically George Logue, and Fred Dorn were involved.

 In July 1941, Sue and George Logue visited Joe Frank in Spartanburg.
 During this visit, Sue gave Joe Frank US$500 under the condition that Joe Frank would find someone to kill Timmerman.
 When Joe Frank resisted, Sue allegedly told him that Fred Dorn had been unable to kill Timmerman and started threatening Joe Frank that "something will happen to your mother and your wife" if he did not cooperate.
 Days later, Joe Frank met with Clarence Bagwell, a 34-year-old painter and known criminal from Spartanburg, and proposed the idea of murdering Timmerman; during another meeting one week later, Bagwell agreed to shoot Timmerman under the condition that Joe Frank Logue pay him $500.

 On September 16, 1941, Joe Frank Logue purchased the murder weapon from a pawn shop and gave it to Clarence Bagwell.
-On September 17, 1941, Logue and Bagwell cased out Timmerman's store, during which Bagwell encountered Timmerman's wife Cornelia.
+On September 17, 1941, Logue and Bagwell scoped out Timmerman's store, during which Bagwell encountered Timmerman's wife Cornelia.
 At approximately 7:00 pm that same day, Logue and Bagwell returned to Timmerman's store.
 Logue remained in the car while Bagwell entered the store.
 Bagwell requested either a pack of gum or cigarettes; when Timmerman turned his back to Bagwell, Bagwell murdered him by shooting him four or five times point-blank with a .38 caliber revolver.
 Witnesses observed a "stranger" fleeing from the area in a car around the time of Timmerman's murder.
 Timmerman's body was discovered by his wife, who heard gunshots coming from the vicinity of the store and rushed over to investigate.
 After the murder, George and Sue Logue paid Bagwell $500.